workbooks/client_lib/ruby/README.markdown

 See the ruby code here in github for simple usage examples to explore the objects returned by the API.
 The comments in the `workbooks_api.rb` file contain additional information to that here.

+Note that this software does not change often, because it does not need to.
+The Workbooks API is designed so that it is based on metadata and although features are added to Workbooks with every release the API does not change.
+As far as possible API changes are backwards compatible.
+We are proud that software written to our original 1.0 API back in 2009 continues to be both supported and supportable.

+To find out more about the many records and fields within your Workbooks database navigate within Workbooks to Configuration > Automation > API Reference.

 ## Usage

 External scripts can authenticate using an API Key or a username and password.
 In the examples included here authentication is done in `test_login_helper.rb` using an API Key: just pass the `:api_key` parameter when you create a new `WorkbooksApi` object.